compose-spec/compose-spec/06-networks.md

   - "com.example.label-with-empty-value"
 ```

-Compose implementations MUST set `com.docker.compose.project` and `com.docker.compose.network` labels.
+Compose sets `com.docker.compose.project` and `com.docker.compose.network` labels.

 ### external

 If set to `true`, `external` specifies that this network’s lifecycle is maintained outside of that of the application.
-Compose Implementations SHOULD NOT attempt to create these networks, and SHOULD raise an error if one doesn't exist.
+Compose doesn't attempt to create these networks, and SHOULD raise an error if one doesn't exist.

 If `external` is set to `true` and network configuration has other but `name` attributes set, considering resource is
-not managed by compose lifecycle, Compose Implementations SHOULD reject the Compose file as invalid.
+not managed by compose lifecycle, Compose rejects the Compose file as invalid.

 In the example below, `proxy` is the gateway to the outside world.
 Instead of attempting to create a network, Compose
 implementations SHOULD interrogate the platform for an existing network simply called `outside` and connect the